lightstep/cloud-native-observability/04 - telemetry-creation-and-otel.md

 the end-user experience, and it'll become easier to use for non-integrators as well.
 That said, the original goal is still the goal; OpenTelemetry should be a checkbox, something that just exists in the background.

+> **Is OpenTelemetry Right For Me?**
+>
+> Some readers may come upon the prior section and question if OpenTelemetry is
+> the right answer for smaller projects, or toy ones.
+I'm not sure this is the
+> right question to ask, necessarily.
+OpenTelemetry isn't doing a lot of stuff
+> that's entirely _new_, after all -- the signal primitives it exposes have been
+> used for many years.
+If I had to compare it to something, it'd be LXC
+> Containers in terms of maturity -- it combines a lot of things that make sense
+> to have together in a single place in the hope to spur adoption of the
+> underlying format and concepts.
+Perhaps OpenTelemetry is waiting for its
+> Docker equivalent, a friendlier API for using and deploying it?
+I would
+> suggest that learning OpenTelemetry and implementing it for even smaller
+> applications is useful and worthwhile as it helps you learn thoughtful
+> practices around telemetry creation and annotation.

 With this in mind, it's easier to see how OpenTelemetry solves the instrumentation challenges posed in the last section.
 If it simply exists in